arch-beryllium/build/README.md

 ./build.sh plasma-mobile-apps
 ```

-To only rebuild the kernel, initramfs and boot.img:
+To only update the kernel, initramfs and boot.img:

 ```bash
 ./build.sh barebone-bootimg